Mircea-MMXXI/azapy/docs/Util_summary_MkTData.md

 ### Inputs:
 * `mktdata` : `pd.DataFrame` or a `dictonary` of `pd.DataFrame`.
-Market Data in the format returned by `azapy.readMkT` function.
+Market data in the format returned by `azapy.readMkT` function.
 * `calendar` : `np.busdaycalendar`
 business days calendar.
-If is set to `None` it will default to NYSE business calendar.
+If it is  `None`, then it will default to NYSE business calendar.
 The default is `None`.
 * `sdate` : `datetime`.
 Time-series start date.
 If it is `None` then `sdate` is set to the